A Boosted-DCA with Power-Sum-DC Decomposition for Linearly Constrained Polynomial Programs: Notations and preliminaries

-\end{enumerate} The class of functions having the KL property is very ample.
-For example, all semialgebraic and subanalytic functions satisfy the KL inequality \cite{bolte2007lojasiewicz,kurdyka1994wf,lojasiewicz1993geometrie}, so as to polynomial functions and indicator functions of polyhedral sets.
+\end{enumerate} The class of functions endowed with the KL property is very ample.
+For example, all semi-algebraic and real subanalytic functions adhere to the KL inequality \cite{bolte2007lojasiewicz,kurdyka1994wf,lojasiewicz1993geometrie}.
+Consequently, the sum of polynomial functions and indicator functions associated with polyhedral sets also exhibits the KL property.